bestia-dev/cargo_crev_web/README.md

 `cargo crev repo fetch all`
 to have fresh reviews available locally in `~/.cache/crev/`.
 The Linux scheduler `crontab` is ok, but I miss something more visual.
-I wrote <https://github.com/LucianoBestia/  foreground_scheduler> to do this.
+I wrote <https://github.com/LucianoBestia/foreground_scheduler> to do this.
 It is a normal CLI and it is easy to see the output on the screen.
 To make this run indefinitely in another terminal session I use `screen`.
 The script is in /var/www/scripts/cargo_crev_web_fetch_reindex.sh\